jaffamonkey/current-blog/content/resume/cv.md

 #### Project: Drupal/Node application to manage partnerships between businesses and local authorities.

 #### Activities
-* Developing test framework using CucumberJS/WebdriverIO, with Appium for mobile testing.
+* Developing test framework using CucumberJS/WebdriverIO, with Appium.
 * Devised Test Strategy for both internal and external audience.
 * Building accessibility and security test frameworks.
 * Load testing using jMeter, with a dashboard for reporting.